 Ship Gifts to your Destination

 Save space in the car or avoid extra baggage fees by shipping gifts to your destination ahead of time.
 The same goes with gifts you receive while traveling.
 Or, save money by doing your holiday shopping after you arrive.
 If you are flying and must bring gifts with you, use gift bags instead of wrapping paper.
 It’s not uncommon for wrapped gifts to be opened by security.
+You could always just buy a custom song as a present.

 Remember, Make Reservations Early